kamatchi-t/PhonePePulse/README.md

 PhonePe, one of the leading Unified Payments Interfaces in India has penetrated into rural as well as Urban areas.
 This application gives a picture of the number of transactions, the transacted amount, the number of registered users and their app usage trends from the year 2018 till real time.

 The Approach:
-1. The PhonePePulse transaction data is cloned from Git Hub.
+1. The PhonePePulse transaction data is cloned from Git Hub(repository link:!git clone https://github.com/PhonePe/pulse.git) and saved in the local system and used.
 2. The extracted data is refined and stored in MySQL database as six tables.
      1.Aggregate Transactions- Table_Name:'agg_trans'
      2.Aggregate Users- Table_Name:'agg_user'